pitrho/docker-host-stats/README.md

 * --combinedcpu   : Report CPU as an average across cores instead of per-CPU basis.
 * -m              : Memory Utilization
 * -d              : Disk Utilization
-* --diskpath      : Disk path to report.
-Defaults to '/'
+* --diskpaths     : Specific disk paths to report as comma separated list.
+Defaults to all mounted partitions.
 * -n              : Network Utilization
 * -f              : Reporting frequency in seconds.
 Default: 5
 * -p              : Optional Prefix to add to reported values